BoltonStudios/read-more-wp/README.txt

 * more..."Read More" or another button label.
 * less..."Read Less" or another button label.
 * inline...true or false.
+Default: false.
 * ellipsis...true or false.
+Default: true.

 == Installation ==